cancerberoSgx/typescript-plugins-of-mine/README.md

-Some experiments with typescript compiler, and Language Service plugins.
+Experiments with typescript compiler API, and Language Service plugins.

 Note: this is a monorepo made with http://rushjs.io/